aurotripathy/pytorch-book-examples/scale-invariance/README.md

 This is a demonstration of how to design a neural netowk that can classify images at multiple scale.

 ### Sample Images
+These sample images are at two different scales.

 | Scaled Image                                              | Original Image with rest of area padded                   |
 | ----------------------------------------------------------|---------------------------------------------------------- |